-Ex-Friend Of Kevin Hart Cleared In “Extortion” Case Says It Was A Well-Concocted Lie To Pivot Dirty Doggin’ Attention
+Ex-Friend Of Kevin Hart Cleared In “Extortion” Case Says Comedian Concocted Lie To Pivot Dirty Doggin’ Attention

 These are interesting allegations.

-In 2017, when Kevin Hart’s Hollyweird image almost crumbled into ash after he was caught not only cheating on his pregnant wife, but on her birthday in Las Vegas with a video of the act circulating the internet, the headlines took a strange turn.
-Kevin alleged a few days after the scandal broke that he was being extorted by a close friend who “leaked” the footage after the unidentified friend at the time asked for money via text to keep his secret, allegedly.
+In 2017, when Kevin Hart’s Hollyweird image almost crumbled into ashes after he was caught not only cheating on his pregnant wife, at the time but, on her birthday while in Las Vegas.
+To add more fuel to the embers, a video of the act in question even began circulating around the internet.
+Headlines began to take a strange turn.
+Kevin alleged a few days after the scandal broke that he was being extorted by a close friend who “leaked” the footage after the unidentified friend at the time asked for money via text to keep his secret.
+Allegedly.

 The extortion case was dropped against Kevin’s friend of 15 years back in 2019.

-Fast forward, the friend and is lawyer is speaking publicly about Hart, alleging he flat out made up the story to diffuse the consequences of his behavior.
+Fast forward to this year.
+Now Kevin’s former friend and his lawyer are speaking publicly about Hart, alleging he flat out made up the story to diffuse the consequences of his behavior.
 In an interview with Comedy Hype, JT Jackson and his attorney Jacob Glucksman break down why they think he was framed.

 “This started out as a man who cheated on his pregnant wife on her birthday weekend in Vegas.
 That’s how this story was run for a long time and Kevin’s team was successful in shifting that narrative to Kevin being the victim of something that happened in Las Vegas.”